 The eligible executives have a possibility to participate in the Plan by allocating part of their Short-Term Incentive in the amount from 10% to 33%.
 This amount is converted into a number of virtual DT shares (original virtual shares) for calculation purposes.
 The final amount of the incentive payable to the executives depends on the value of the DT shares at the end of the Plan.
 The executives are entitled to a cash equivalent for the so-called virtual matching shares, which are additional virtual free-of-charge shares based on their Performance dialog rating, as well as to a cash equivalent in the amount of the dividends payments, calculated on the original virtual shares.
 The Company's VSMP is designed as a four years' cash plan intended for the executives of the Company, which uses virtual shares of DT for the purposes of calculation only.

 The VSMP was introduced for 2016 and 2017.
 The 2016 VSMP also includes a possibility for the executives to voluntary participate in the Substitute for 2015 VSMP, with the aim to fully implement alternative solution for the Company as in the other companies within the DT Group.
-The VSMP is introduced also for the year 2018.
+The VSMP is introduced also for the year 2018 and 2019, but there was no interest from the executives to voluntary participates in the program.